BitgesellOfficial/bitgesell/doc/build-osx.md

 Note: Building with Qt binaries downloaded from the Qt website is not officially supported.
 See the notes in [#7714](https://github.com/bitcoin/bitcoin/issues/7714).

-###### qrencode
+###### libqrencode

-The GUI can encode addresses in a QR Code.
-To build in QR support for the GUI, install `qrencode`.
+The GUI will be able to encode addresses in QR codes unless this feature is explicitly disabled.
+To install libqrencode, run:
-Skip if not using the GUI or don't want QR code functionality.

 ``` bash
 brew install qrencode
 ```

+Otherwise, if you don't need QR encoding support, use the `-DWITH_QRENCODE=OFF` option to disable this feature in order to compile the GUI.

 ---

 Then install [Homebrew](https://brew.sh).